Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure: Introduction

+The idea of composing with $r$-th power functions was earlier used in the real case by Cluckers--Pila--Wilkie~\cite{C-P-W}.
+There the difficulty lies in that o-minimal cells have frontiers which are also modified when composed with power functions.
+On the other hand, the absence of frontiers and of convexity arguments was a challenge leading them to the concept of $T_{r}$-maps (cf.~\cite{C-Com-L,C-Fo-L}).

+The main purpose of our paper is to develop the theory of Yomdin--Gromov in arbitrary equicharacteristic zero valued fields with analytic structure (Theorem~\ref{strong-r}).
+Generally, we adopt the strategy of Cluckers--Forey--Loeser.
+Our goal is thus to achieve strong $T_{1}$-parametrizations (Theorem~\ref{strong-1}), and then $T_{r}$-parametrizations via precomposing with power functions.
+To realize it, we shall need a term description of definable functions after a very limited Skolemization in the sort $RV$.

+Because of Cauchy's estimates involved when substituting power functions, we shall separately treat the case where the value group is densely ordered and the opposite one, which is much more delicate.

+In the latter case, the challenge for us was the passage to the algebraic closure of the ground field $K$ in the general context of valued fields with analytic structure.
+This equivalent of the complexification method in real algebraic geometry will be achieved by means of the concept of a certain strong stratification.
+The technique of such stratifications is based on a definable non-Archimedean version of Birstone--Milman's canonical desingularization algorithm by blowing up, achieved in our paper~\cite{Now-Sym}.

+This paper is organized as follows.
+Section~2 provides some necessary concepts and notation concerning valued fields with analytic structure, along with a language $\mathcal{L}_{rv}$ for the leading term structure $RV$ from our paper~\cite{Now-APAL}.
+Furthermore, we discuss some basic tools which are available in the geometry of separated versus strictly convergent analytic structures, and in Hensel minimal geometry as well.
+Also, we remind the reader of the concepts of an ordinary cell, a parametrized cell and a twisted box of a cell, and finally the fundamental Theorem~\ref{SLCD} on Lip\-schitz cell decomposition compatible with a family of $RV$-parametrized sets.

-Notice also that every strictly convergent Weierstrass system can be extended by definitions to a separated Weierstrass system (cf.~\cite{C-Lip}).
-We shall further deal with the latter system because it offers suitable quantifier elimination.
-On the other hand, definable resolution of singularities requires then some extra efforts (see Section~3 and~\cite{Now-Sym}).
+Every strictly convergent Weierstrass system can be extended by definition to a separated Weierstrass system (cf.~\cite{C-Lip}).
+We prefer to deal with the latter because it offers more suitable quantifier elimination.
+On the other hand, definable resolution of singularities is then a far more subtle issue, and requires some extra efforts (see Section~3 and~\cite{Now-Sym}).

+In Section~3, we recall the definable version of Bierstone--Milman's desingularization algorithm on strong analytic manifolds over a field $K$ with separated analytic structure.
+It was achieved in our earlier paper~\cite{Now-Sym}.
+Finally, stratifications of analytic sets are established.

+Section~4 is devoted to Theorem~\ref{strat-strong} on strong strati\-fi\-cations of definable sets, whose proof uses our Theorem~\ref{desing-th} ff.\ on desingularization of terms and elimination of valued field quantifiers in separated analytic structures.
+This is a new result, which holds for sets definable over all, not necessarily algebraically closed, equicharacteristic zero valued fields with analytic structure.
+It provides much more precise description of the strata (cf.~Remark~\ref{emphasize}), and is the key ingredient applied in the proof of the existence of strong $T_{1}$-stratifications.

+Section~5 provides a certain term description of definable functions, which is one of the basic tools in the proof of the existence of strong $T_{1}$-stratifications.
+It is available after a very limited, algebraic Skolemization, which consists only in adding the algebraic Skolem functions for the roots in the $RV$-sort, and for the polynomial equations in the residue field sort $\mathcal{R} \subset RV$.

+Finally, the main result of this paper, i.e.\ the existence of Yomdin--Gromov parametrizations, together with an estimate of their number, is proven in Section~6.